-Register FREE to Compete
+Register to Compete

 The series is all about FREEDOM and EXPRESSION - freedom to choose the event(s) you enter, whether you ride solo or as a team, your ride (skis or board) and most importantly how hard you want to “go at it”, and ultimately express yourself.
-It's as much about participation, stoke and friendship as performance freeride competition.
+It's as much about stoke and friendship as performance freeride competition.
 Come alone, or make up a team.
-Join in the camaraderie and soak up the spirit of a series that celebrates the freedom of the mountain.
+Join in the camaraderie of the freeride comunity and soak up the spirit of a series that celebrates the freedom of the mountain.

 If we're "ON" - DROP EVERYTHING & COME AND RIDE!

-For each Scottish Freedom Series we will use the venue that offers the best conditions at the time.
+For each Scottish Freedom Series event we will use the venue that offers the best conditions at the time.
 Find out more about the potential venues below...

 Glencoe is birthplace of British Freeride.
 It has long been the home of the much heralded and respected Coe Cup - and deservedly so, as Flypaper and the East Ridge take no prisoners in hosting the biggest event in the Scottish Freeride calendar each year.